 I discussed the Dawes Brewery in an earlier post.
-In that article, I supposed Black Horse Ale evolved from an India Pale Ale.
-This is surely correct, as below is an 1890 listing for “Dawes I.P.
-Ale” – clearly an India Pale Ale.
+In that article, I assumed Black Horse Ale evolved from an India Pale Ale which is surely correct, as below we see an 1890 listing for “Dawes I.P.
+Ale”, clearly an India Pale Ale.
 It’s from a menu of the Windsor Hotel in Montreal.

-There was no India Pale Ale in Dawes’ product line by 1941.
-A chilled, well-carbonated “sparkling ale” type had replaced it, that was Black Horse Ale.
-In my article on American Musty Ale, I cite a statement from a director of the Molson Brewery 20 years earlier that the new type of ale had supplanted the strong, long-cellared ales of English tradition.
+There was no India Pale Ale in Dawes’ product line as such by 1941.
+A chilled, well-carbonated “sparkling ale” type had replaced it, the Black Horse Ale.
+In my scholarly article on American Musty Ale, I cite a statement from a director of the Molson Brewery 20 years earlier that the new type of ale supplanted the strong, cellared ales of English tradition.

 By the time I started to drink beer in the 1970s, Black Horse Ale was long off the market although you would still see old signs for it in groceries.

 Black Horse Ale was probably pretty good.
 It would have been top-fermented in open vats, well-hopped, and given a reasonable period of cold-aging, or maybe a combination of cold and warm aging.